Fusion of heterogeneous data for robust degradation prognostics: Introduction

 Prognostics and Health Management (PHM) \citep{biggio_prognostics_2020} is an interdisciplinary engineering domain that unifies multiple fields into a structured framework to facilitate the maintenance of industrial assets.
-Prognostics entails assessing the current condition of an asset (called the diagnostics step) and projecting its degradation trajectory to a predefined threshold (called the prognostics step), thereby estimating the \emph{Remaining Useful Life} (RUL) \citep{escobet_fault_2019}.
-The RUL is defined as the time interval between the current moment and the estimated future operating time at which the predicted degradation indicator reaches a specified threshold, signifying the necessity for maintenance while possibly ensuring a safety margin before reaching a critical failure.
+Prognostics entails assessing the current condition of an asset (called the diagnostics step) and projecting its degradation trajectory to a predefined threshold (called the prognostics step), thereby estimating the \emph{Remaining Useful Life} (RUL) \citep{escobet_fault_2019} of the asset.
+The RUL is defined as the time interval between the current moment and the estimated future operating time at which the predicted degradation indicator reaches a specified threshold, signifying the necessity for maintenance of the asset while possibly ensuring a safety margin before reaching a critical failure.
 Mathematically, denoting a positive, scalar time-dependent degradation indicator of a system as $(t\mapsto \delta(t))$, a predefined threshold as $D\in\mathbb{R}_{+}$, and the current time as $t_{P}$, the RUL can be formulated as:

-In the literature, two primary categories of prognostics models are found: physics-based and data-driven approaches \citep{escobet_fault_2019}.
-The former relies on physics of failure principles and engineering models to describe degradation dynamics and has demonstrated a strong efficacy in diverse applications, such as monitoring pneumatic valves \citep{daigle_2011}, lithium-ion batteries \citep{zhang_2011}, and nuclear heat removal subsystems \citep{liu_2017}.
+In the literature, two primary categories of prognostics models exist: model-based and data-driven approaches \citep{escobet_fault_2019}.
+The former relies on physics of failure principles and engineering models to describe degradation dynamics.
+It has demonstrated historically a strong efficiency in diverse applications, such as monitoring pneumatic valves \citep{daigle_2011}, lithium-ion batteries \citep{zhang_2011}, and nuclear heat removal subsystems \citep{liu_2017}.

 Conversely, data-driven models leverage statistical and machine learning techniques trained on measured operational data.
-Applications of these methods include convolutional neural networks (CNNs) \citep{li_2018} and long short-term memory (LSTM) recurrent neural networks \citep{shi_2021} for predicting the RUL of turbofan engines, as well as support vector machines \citep{garcianieto_2015} and adjacent difference neural network \citep{zhao_2017} for estimating the RUL of aircraft engines, among others \citep{zio_prognostics_2022}.
+Some examples of these methods include convolutional neural networks (CNNs) \citep{li_2018} and long short-term memory (LSTM) recurrent neural networks \citep{shi_2021} for predicting the RUL of turbofan engines, as well as support vector machines \citep{garcianieto_2015} and adjacent difference neural networks \citep{zhao_2017} for estimating the RUL of aircraft engines, among others \citep{zio_prognostics_2022}.